MikeHeiber/Ising_OPV/README.md

 The current release is Ising_OPV
 [![GitHub (pre-)release](https://img.shields.io/github/release/MikeHeiber/Ising_OPV/all.svg?style=flat-square)](https://github.com/MikeHeiber/Ising_OPV/releases).
-All major planned features that are to be included in v4.0 are now implemented and have undergone preliminary testing.
+All major planned features for v4.0 are now implemented and have undergone significant testing.
-However, this software tool is still under development, and as such, there may still be bugs that need to be fixed.
+However, there may still be bugs that need to be fixed.
 Please report any bugs or submit feature requests in the [Issues](https://github.com/MikeHeiber/Ising_OPV/issues) section.

 #### Continuous Integration and Testing Status: